andre-ye/uni/docs/nsciences/astr-101/lecture.md

   - One of the few places in the solar system where you can throw in a rock and it can not get thrown around byt eh planets.
 - Near-Earth Objects -- orbits cross with the orbit of Earth at some point.
 - Most 1km+ asteroids have been discovered.

+---

+## Week 4 Monday -- Chaos and Contingency in Planetary Systems
+- Rings are produced by asteroids and comets running into the moons of large Jovian planets -- hits one of the moons and that kicks up enough dust to form a ring / contribute to a ring.
+- Comets reveal chaos in interactions with Jovian worlds.
+- Short-period comets tend to be prograde; long-period comets have no clear plane or preferred direction of rotation -- long-period orbits show randomness clearly.
+- Comets are out there in a random spherical distribution because they are the comets which missed Jupiter and the moons -- which almost ran into Saturn but different, and so their orbits got jacked off, now they get fucked far into the solar system due to contingent chaotic events.
+- Chaos and contingency -- a comet which gets close to Jupiter -- become a ring; if you miss, out into the Oort cloud.
+- The Oort cloud is pretty much it for the solar syestem
+- We need to look at other planetary systems to consider planets around other stars -- can the model of solar system explainw ahtwe see in other planetary systems?
+- Stars like the sun are much brighter than planets.
+- Planets are a billion times dimmer than stars are -- so planets are very hard to see bc they are so small and dim
+- We don't find planets by finding planets: we find planets around stars by looking at the star -- let the star reveal the presence of a planet -- the center of mass of the sun changes a little bit -- wobbles.
+- 1995, first exoplanet discovered -- 51 Pegasi, routinely moves towards us, has a 4-day orbitla period around its parent star
+- Gravity -- the planet is pulling on the star, pulling the Sun.
+You learn there is a planet and its gravitational pull, then its mass.
+We can calculate mass given the orbital speed.
+- Transit method -- if a planet orbiting another star passes often between us and the star, then the star temporarily dim for us.
+This has to happen repeatedly before we can establish significance.
+- Not mass, but size (diameter) given by transit method
+- Transit methois imortat []
+- Large telescopes
+- Most plaenete do have solar systems -- thea verage number of plaents per straris more than 1 -- most stars
+- Planetary systems are very complex and basically form around all stars
+- Our model makes sense wutg terrerp'0
+- We can start with el= == a freckly.
+- Bizarre characteristic os fextrasolar planets
+  - Semi-major axis by eccentricity: very low eccentricity in our solar system.
+  - Jovian-type planets orbiting closer to their star than the Earth does -- does not seem to line up with solar nebula theory
+  - "Hot Jupiters" orbiting other stars -- as close as 0.03 AU to their stars, orbits as short as 1.2 Earth days
+  - Why?
+Not that planets formed close tot hose stars, but they formed far away from the stars by the solar nebula model and then they started moving around.
+Planets clear out gaps in the solar nebula; but there's still material; if there is more material on one side, it begins moving inwards over time towards the gravitational pull of the side material as it clears out material
+  - Gravitational forces can create all sorts of chaos, including migration, mergers, and highly eccentric mergers
+- If a body just misses a body, its orbit can change significantly
+- We believe that Jupiter and Saturn moved inwards and then things shift backwards again -- this kind of moving around happens in our solar system in subtle and dramatic ways
+- Earth moon formation -- formed that something hit us -- if it missed us, no moon: the absolute contingency of the universe
+- Philosophically: but what is contingency, really?
+- Venus may have been hit so far it is spinning backwards; Uranus tilts over by 98 degrees
+- It takes studying other planets to understand the way our solar system is laid out is fairly arbitrary adn contingent -- it's almost random chance.
+There are simple rules -- but once you start putting it together, what you get depends a lot on what happened.

+- "Habitabele zoon" -- 'goldilacokcszoom- We see the planets in histb=p on
+- Proama -- nearest solar sysren near to aaaa